dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="app.module.ts" path="upgrade-phonecat-2-hybrid/app/app.module.ts" region="checkmarkpipe"></code-example>

-### AOT compile the hybrid app
+### Ahead-of-time (AOT) compile the hybrid application

-To use AOT with a hybrid app, you have to first set it up like any other Angular application, as shown in the [Ahead-of-time Compilation chapter][AioGuideAotCompiler].
+To use AOT with a hybrid app, you have to first set it up like any other Angular application, as shown in the [Ahead-of-time Compilation section][AioGuideAotCompiler].

 Then change `main-aot.ts` to bootstrap the `AppComponentFactory` that was generated by the AOT compiler: